satellite-image-deep-learning/techniques/README.md

 * [Super-Resolution (python) Utilities for managing large satellite images](https://github.com/jshermeyer/SR_Utils)
 * [pytorch-enhance](https://github.com/isaaccorley/pytorch-enhance) -> Library of Image Super-Resolution Models, Datasets, and Metrics for Benchmarking or Pretrained Use.
 Also [checkout this implementation in Jax](https://github.com/isaaccorley/jax-enhance)
 * [Super Resolution in OpenCV](https://learnopencv.com/super-resolution-in-opencv/)
+* [AI-based Super resolution and change detection to enforce Sentinel-2 systematic usage](https://medium.com/@sistema_gmbh/ai-based-super-resolution-and-change-detection-to-enforce-sentinel-2-systematic-usage-65aa37d0365) -> Worldview-2 images (2m) were used to create a reference dataset and increase the spatial resolution of the Copernicus sensor from 10m to 5m

 ### Single image super resolution (SISR)
 * [Super Resolution for Satellite Imagery - srcnn repo](https://github.com/WarrenGreen/srcnn)